kunklejr/node-pcap-parser/README.md

 `new pcapp.Parser`.
 The `pcapp.Parser` constructor can be passed a file path or a readable stream.

+pcap-parser only parses version 2.4 of the libpcap file format.
 Please see http://wiki.wireshark.org/Development/LibpcapFileFormat for detailed documentation of the pcap file format.